Yusuf Algan Work with me

 I led the research and service design.
 I interviewed the people who run it day to day — including the general manager — to map how the dealership actually works, not how the org chart says it does.
 Then I built a service blueprint: customer actions across the top, and beneath each one the frontstage interactions, backstage steps, and supporting systems that make it happen (or fail to).

 Laid out that way, the gaps became obvious — the moments where a customer falls through a crack between two teams, or where staff fight their own tools.
-The blueprint turned a vague sense of “our process is messy” into a specific, prioritized map of where to fix it.

 Why it matters to me